Jonathan Frakes: Early work

-For a time in the 1970s, Frakes worked for Marvel Comics, appearing at conventions in costume as Captain America.
-Frakes moved to New York City and became a member of the Impossible Ragtime Theater.
+For a time in the late 1970s, Frakes worked for Marvel Comics, appearing in costume as Captain America at conventions and other promotional events as well as for special appearances; he credits the experience in helping to hone his skills on interacting with fans on the Star Trek convention circuit.
+After graduating from Harvard, Frakes moved to New York City and became a member of the Impossible Ragtime Theater.
 In that company, Frakes did his first off-Broadway acting in Eugene O'Neill's The Hairy Ape directed by George Ferencz.
-His first Broadway appearance was in Shenandoah.
-At the same time, he landed a role in the NBC soap opera The Doctors.
-When his character was dismissed from the show, Frakes moved to Los Angeles and had guest spots in many of the top television series of the 1970s and 1980s, including The Waltons in the episodes "The Legacy" and "The Lost Sheep"; Eight Is Enough; Hart to Hart; The Dukes of Hazzard; Matlock; Quincy, M.E. in "The Face of Fear"; and Hill Street Blues.
+His first Broadway appearance was in 1976 in the musical Shenandoah.
+Around the same time, he landed a role in the NBC soap opera The Doctors.
+When his character, Vietnam veteran Tom Carroll, was dismissed from the show, Frakes, urged by his agent, moved to Los Angeles, where he obtained guest spots in many of the top television series of the 1970s and 1980s, including The Waltons, Eight Is Enough, Hart to Hart, Barnaby Jones, The Dukes of Hazzard, Matlock, Quincy, M.E., and Hill Street Blues.

 He played the part of Charles Lindbergh in a 1983 episode of Voyagers! titled "An Arrow Pointing East".
 In 1983, he had a role in the short-lived NBC prime time soap opera Bare Essence (which also starred his future wife Genie Francis), and a supporting role in the equally short-lived primetime soap Paper Dolls in 1984.
 He also had recurring roles in Falcon Crest and the miniseries North and South.
 Frakes appeared in the 1986 miniseries Dream West.

 Star Trek: The Next Generation (1987)

 In 1987, Frakes was cast in the role of Commander William T. Riker on Star Trek: The Next Generation.
 He was one of only two actors to appear in every episode (the other being Patrick Stewart).
 While appearing on the show, Frakes was allowed to sit in on casting sessions, concept meetings, production design, editing, and post-production, which gave him the preparation he needed to become a director.
-He directed eight episodes of the show and 21 episodes of the Star Trek universe.
+He directed eight episodes of the show and 21 episodes of other shows in the Star Trek universe.
 After the TV series ended in 1994, Frakes reprised his role in the Star Trek: The Next Generation films, two of which (Star Trek: First Contact and Star Trek: Insurrection) he directed.

-Frakes has made appearances in Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, Star Trek: Picard and Star Trek: Lower Decks, making him the only Star Trek regular to appear in six Star Trek series.
-He has also directed episodes in five of the series (TNG, DS9, VOY, DIS and PIC).
+Frakes has appeared in Star Trek: Deep Space Nine, Star Trek: Voyager, Star Trek: Enterprise, Star Trek: Picard and Star Trek: Lower Decks, making him the only Star Trek regular to appear in six Star Trek series.
+He has also directed episodes in six of the series (TNG, DS9, VOY, DIS, PIC, and SNW).
 Frakes is also one of six Star Trek actors (the other actors being Kate Mulgrew, Michael Dorn, George Takei, Avery Brooks and Majel Barrett) to lend their voices to the video game Star Trek: Captain's Chair, reprising his role as Riker when users visit the Enterprise-E bridge featured in the game.